SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/HTTP/hasError.md

 so.topic: reference
 ---

+# HTTP.hasError()

 Returns true if there was an error in the environment, false if not.